Jason-Tanis/GVSU-CIS350-THEFOURCORNERS/docs/proposal-template.md

   - Development team implements "Loan Payment Planning" in BeeWare by April 10th
 * 2 team members complete deployment of app by April 16th
   - Other 2 team members create final presentation by April 16th
+___
+* The "user login" feature is lower on our list of priorities
+  - Should time allow, we will incorporate the development of this feature into our proposed timeline

 # Anticipated Problems